-While you may have your heart set on a specific car, you won’t be able to take it home unless you can afford it.
+You may have your heart set on a specific car, but you won’t be able to take it home unless you can afford it.

 A good rule of thumb is to spend no more than 25 percent of your monthly household income on all the cars in your household.
-This figure should include not only monthly car loan payments but all other vehicle costs, including fuel and car insurance.
+This figure should include your monthly car loan payments and all the other vehicle costs, including fuel and car insurance.
 For the monthly payment alone, you should aim for 15 percent, according to Ron Montoya, senior consumer advice editor at Edmunds.

-Once you’ve set your budget and the type of ownership you’re looking for, start researching the cars that have caught your eye to see if they fit your criteria.
+After you’ve set your budget and determined the right type of ownership for your driving habits, start researching the vehicles that have caught your eye.

-Visit automaker websites and independent automotive information sites to assess the features that are important to you, and note MSRPs (manufacturer’s suggested retail prices) and invoice prices.
+Visit automaker websites and independent auto information sites to assess the features that are important to you.
+Note MSRPs (manufacturer’s suggested retail prices (MSRPs)) and invoice prices.
 Check local inventory listings to see what is available in your area.

-Using your short list of cars, estimate the ownership costs determine if each would fit into your budget.
-These should include gas, insurance, repairs and maintenance.
+This new car isn’t going to just sit in your driveway.
+You’ll be cruising around, and those miles mean more ownership expenses including gas, insurance, repairs and maintenance.
 An auto research website like Edmunds or Kelley Blue Book can provide a general overview of ownership costs for your area, but these numbers will vary depending on your personal situation.

 For better accuracy, do your own calculation for fuel based on the number of miles you drive annually, and get an auto insurance quote on the cars you are considering that would apply to the drivers in your household.
 Make sure you give the insurance agent the exact model, including trim level, engine and sometimes certain add-on options, to get an accurate quote.